The world’s fifth largest country has more to offer than simply beaches, soccer, samba and a giant stone Jesus.

 - Largely regarded as one of the largest parties on Earth, Carnaval in Rio de Janeiro proves to the world, year after year, that Brazilians know how to party.
 If you are lucky enough to find yourself in the country during this yearly event then you had best have your samba boots on and be ready to consume copious amounts of cerveja and street food.

 - If you are invited to anything that could be considered an informal event it is imperative that you show up late.
-Arriving on time to a party or similarly festive gathering of people could (and likely will) cause great embarrassment to yourself and possibly your host.
+Arriving on time to a party or a similarly festive gathering of people could (and likely will) cause great embarrassment to yourself and possibly your host.
 More on this subject here.